Akash1029/100daysofcode-MERN-MEVN/README.md

 # Goals
 The main goals of this challenge are:

 1. Improve my understanding of the MERN/MEVN stack and its individual components.
-    1. Gain practical experience by working on real-world projects.
+2. Gain practical experience by working on real-world projects.
-    1. Strengthen my coding skills and problem-solving abilities.
+3. Strengthen my coding skills and problem-solving abilities.
-    1. Learn how to integrate various technologies and tools within the MERN/MEVN stack.
+4. Learn how to integrate various technologies and tools within the MERN/MEVN stack.
-    1. Document my progress, learnings, and challenges faced throughout the journey.
+5. Document my progress, learnings, and challenges faced throughout the journey.

+# Project Structure
+The repository follows a specific structure to organize the projects and code developed during the challenge:

+        .
+    ├── day-1/
+    │   ├── project-name/
+    │   │   ├── backend/      # Backend code for the project
+    │   │   └── frontend/     # Frontend code for the project
+    │   └── README.md        # Documentation for the project
+    ├── day-2/
+    │   └── ...
+    ├── ...
+    └── README.md            # Main README file

+Each day's work is organized within a folder named day-X, where X represents the day number.
+Inside each day's folder, there will be a project folder containing the backend and frontend code, along with a README file providing documentation for that specific project.

 # Progress and Documentation
 I will be documenting my progress, learnings, and challenges faced throughout the challenge in the respective project README files.
 Each project's README file will include:

 1. Project description and goals
-    1. Technologies used
+2. Technologies used
-    1. Installation instructions
+3. Installation instructions
-    1. Usage and features
+4. Usage and features
-    1. Learnings and key takeaways
+5. Learnings and key takeaways
-    1. Challenges encountered
+6. Challenges encountered
-    1. Resources and references
+7. Resources and references

 Feel free to explore the individual project folders for more detailed documentation and code.